 What is CLMS?

 CLMS stands for Compliance Learning Management Software or Compliance Learning Management System.
-You may even see people substitute the word “Program” for software or system.
-Consider this as a simple definition: Compliance Management is a process for being able to prove that someone is in compliance with a requirement.
+You may also see people use Compliance Learning Management Program, which is the same thing.
+A simple definition of CLMS or Compliance Management is the process or system that a company uses to prove employees are in compliance with a requirement.

-As an example, you have employees who work in a licensed establishment serving alcohol.
-It is a requirement in many provinces and states for an employer to provide education to their employees so they understand what they need to do to safely serve alcohol.
+For example, imagine you have employees who work in a licensed establishment serving alcohol.
+It is a requirement in many provinces and states for an employer to provide education or training to their employees so they understand how to safely serve alcohol.

 Another example, you have employees who work in a bank or financial institution.
 You may have requirements to provide education and training to your employees on how to prevent money laundering and fraud.

-Your requirement as an employer is to provide this education and training.
-And in the case where you are meeting compliance, there is a burden of proof the employer needs to meet, which is to document the education process and provide some element of “proof of delivery”, or knowledge testing, or competency.
-And in some cases may go even further to have an actual sign off by the employee indicating their understanding and agreement to follow a policy or procedure(s) related to the training.
+These external requirements mean you as an employer must provide this education and training.
+In cases where you are meeting compliance, there is also a burden of proof the employer needs to meet.
+To meet this burden of proof often requires documenting the education process and providing some sort of “proof of delivery”, or a test of knowledge to show competency.
+In some cases you may go even further to have an actual sign off by the employee indicating their understanding and agreement to follow a policy or procedure(s) related to the training.

 A CLSM covers 3 Gaps

-- Testing: there has to be some way of ensuring there was knowledge transfer, competence, or retention and testing is one of the most commonly accepted methods of doing this.
-It is important to have a testing process with the necessary rigor and integrity to demonstrate learning compliance.
+- Testing: there has to be some way of ensuring employees will be able to understand and follow procedures and policies.
+Testing is one of the most commonly accepted methods of ensuring the retention and competence of policy materials.
+It is important to have a testing process with the necessary integrity to demonstrate learning compliance.

-- Proof of Delivery: you may be a very nice person but when there is an incident or there is a compliance inspection or compliance audit, people are looking for evidence to support compliance.
-They want to see some kind of documentation, sign off “paper trail” (even if it is a paperless trail) that your learning and training program is in compliance.
+- Proof of Delivery: Regardless of your track record or outward appearance, when it comes down to a compliance inspection or compliance audit, they will ultimately look for hard evidence to support compliance.
+They want to see some kind of documentation or sign off as evidence that your learning and training program is in compliance.